 Mild pain may be relieved by aspirin or acetaminophen.
 Most often, stronger painkillers, such as codeine, oxycodone, or morphine, are needed.
-For people with severe pain, injections into nerves to block pain sensations may provide relief.
+For people with severe pain, injections into nerves to block pain sensations provide relief.

 The lack of pancreatic digestive enzymes can be treated with oral enzyme preparations.
 If diabetes develops, insulin treatment may be needed.

-Because adenocarcinoma of the pancreas is fatal in most cases, a doctor usually discusses end-of-life care with the person, family members, and other health care practitioners (see Treatment Options at the End of Life Treatment Options at the End of Life Often, the available choices for end-of-life care involve a decision whether to accept the likelihood of dying sooner but to be more comfortable or attempt to live slightly longer by receiving... read more ).
+Because adenocarcinoma of the pancreas is fatal in most cases, a doctor usually discusses end-of-life care with the person, family members, and other health care professionals (see Treatment Options at the End of Life Treatment Options at the End of Life Often, the available choices for end-of-life care involve a decision whether to accept the likelihood of dying sooner but to be more comfortable or attempt to live slightly longer by receiving... read more ).